bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 - The power transformer
 - The next part of power flow analysis: how to include transformers, and transformers with tap changers

-You will be able to do exercises **TODO** from the Ned Mohan's book.
+You will be able to do exercises 6.2, 6.3, 6.4 from the Ned Mohan's book.

 ---